dgleijen/ItemForge3D/README.md

 - If a slot is already occupied, the old item is unequipped first.
 - Entities are attached to player bones for visuals.
 - On player **death** or **leave**, all equipment is removed.
+- Items with `auto_wield = true` are automatically equipped when wielded in the hotbar (checked every 0.5s by default).

 ### Callbacks
 - `itemforge3d.on_equip(player, def, slot)` → called when an item is equipped.